jwatne/lemminiV1/README.md

     GifEncoder Library by Jef Poskanzer released under a proprietary OS license (see source for details).

 Each file of the source code should contain a header with the license information.

+NOTES ON LEMMINIV1 FORK - John Watne, June 2023

+This fork updates the application to use Open JDK 17 and drops separate logic for runtimes prior to JDK 1.5.
+It includes extensive refactoring to modularize the code into more cohesive Objects and methods.
+It implements several Checkstyle fixes, compliant with the standard Sun checks.